1986 United States bombing of Libya

-The United States Air Force, Navy, and Marine Corps carried out air strikes, code-named Operation El Dorado Canyon, against Libya on 15 April 1986 in retaliation for the West Berlin discotheque bombing ten days earlier, which U.S. president Ronald Reagan blamed on Libyan leader Muammar Gaddafi.
+The United States Air Force (USAF), Navy, and Marine Corps carried out air strikes, code-named Operation El Dorado Canyon, against Libya on 15 April 1986 in retaliation for the West Berlin discotheque bombing ten days earlier, which U.S. president Ronald Reagan blamed on Libyan leader Muammar Gaddafi.
 There were 40 reported Libyan casualties; one U.S. plane was shot down.
 One of the claimed Libyan deaths was of a baby girl, reported to be Gaddafi's daughter, Hana Gaddafi.
 However, there are doubts both as to whether she was really killed, or even if she truly existed.

+The targets were two alleged Libyan command and control centers for overseas operations, one training camp, and Benina and Mitiga International Airports.
+The strikes primarily used F-111 Aardvark fighter-bombers, launched from RAF Lakenheath in the United Kingdom, and A-6E Intruder attack aircraft launched from the and in the Gulf of Sidra.
+These were supported by electronic-warfare EF-111 Ravens and EA-6B Prowlers and anti-radar missile-carrying F/A-18 Hornets and A-7E Corsairs.
+Political disagreements led France, Spain, and Italy to deny the use of their United States Air Forces in Europe bases, and deny overflight permits.

+Two USAF captains were killed when their F-111 was shot down over the Gulf of Sidra, possibly by a Libyan S-200 missile.
+Libya released the body of one pilot in 1989, and denied holding the body of the other pilot, while the pilot's family alleged they had.